 f.
 Fecal - Float,

 g.
 For those birds who remain beyond 1 (one) year, they receive a fecal - float and CBC annually.

 8. How long will this take?
 That depends.
-We are a small, all-volunteer organization that work full-time jobs outside of the rescue which mostly what supports the rescue.
-We all have the same issues that you do going on in your lives so sometimes it may take some time to get back to you.
+We are a small, all-volunteer organization that work full-time jobs outside of the rescue in order to support the rescue.
 PLEASE be patient with us.
 Each application will be carefully reviewed and given the utmost consideration it deserves, just as our birds do.
-This is a painstaking process determining the righ fit for e

 To work in joint cooperation with all avian rescue groups to try and eliminate the need for rescue groups by educating the public about aviculture issues.
 Until that is accomplished, we will provide a sanctuary for those unfortunate parrots that are in need of a home.